as215956/pathvector-template/README.md

 # AS215956.net - Pathvector Template

-Starting template for use with pathvector, config is made for my modified pathvector version (you can find this in my repository).
+Starting template for use with pathvector, config is made for my modified pathvector version (you can find this in my other [repository](https://github.com/as215956/pathvector)).
 But this only includes the extra description information and has no impact on any functional settings.